nicola-lunghi/TonexOneController/README.md

 - https://github.com/vit3k/tonex_controller for great work on reverse engineering the Tonex One USB protocol

 ## Firmware Release Notes <a name="release_notes"></a>
+V1.0.6.1:
+- Added support for M5Stack Atom S3R
+- Added support for ESP Devkit-C with 16 MB flash/8MB PSRAM
+- added parameter/effect editing user interface and Midi control
+- Fixed issue where pressing the green tick during editing the preset details field would not save the text change

 V1.0.5.2:
 - Added support for ESP "Devkit-C" board
 - Added support for the onboard RGB led on the Zero and the Devkit-C. Three green flashes shown on boot.